RealityBending/Onboarding/README.md

 As said earlier, **we use GitHub a lot**, so it's a pre-requisite that you acquire this skill.
 However, it's quite tricky to get familiar and comfortable with it (even we struggle sometimes), and I'd say it's one of the most complicated thing you'll have to learn.
 But you cannot learn if you don't try, break things and succeed.

+1. **Make a PR in this document here**

+The first task is to create a Pull Request (PR) to modify *this very page*.
+Go to the [README page](https://github.com/RealityBending/Onboarding/blob/master/README.md) file and hit the "Fork and edit" button (the pen icon at the top right corner).
+Under the hoold, this will create a fork of the Onboarding account under your repo.
+You can then edit the file. **For example, you can add your twitter handle in the "lab members" list in the section above**.
+Then, propose the change and see what happens.

-1. **Setting up your profile on the lab website**
+2. **Setting up your profile on the Clinical Braib Lab website**

-The first task is to set-up your profile on the [lab website](http://clinicalbrainlab.github.io).
+The second task is to set-up your profile on the [lab website](http://clinicalbrainlab.github.io).

 - **Step 1: Fork the website repository**
   - Go to the (Github Page Repository of Clinical Brain Lab)[https://github.com/ClinicalBrainLab/clinicalbrainlab.github.io]